The wildfire danger is HIGH to VERY HIGH in the Slave Lake Forest Area.

 Firefighters anticipate new wildfire starts due to the recent and expected lightning activity.
 Fire lookouts are on high alert constantly watching for smoke and firefighters, aircraft and heavy equipment are ready to respond.

-The forecast is calling for a high of 27 degrees and winds from the northeast at 15 kilometres per hour.
-Isolated thundershowers are expected.
-The risk of lightning is moderate to high and with the passage of thundershowers the winds can become strong and gusty.
+The forecast is calling for a high of 27 degrees and winds from the west at 15-20 gusting up to 35 kilometres per hour.
+There is a moderate to high risk of lightning today.

-Smoke from wildfires in other provinces and the United States may drift into the Slave Lake Forest Area.
+Smoke from wildfires in other provinces and the United States has drifted into the Slave Lake Forest Area.

 Visit www.firesmoke.ca to view the most current smoke forecast.
 If you are experiencing respiratory difficulties as a result of the smoke, please visit Alberta Health Link or dial 811.